exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 All aspects of the Service, including but not limited to:
 - Website design and layout
 - Source code and software
-- Napalm Sky name, logo, and branding
+- BUMPIn name, logo, and branding
 - Features and functionality

-...are owned by Napalm Sky and protected by copyright, trademark, and other intellectual property laws.
+...are owned by BUMPIn and protected by copyright, trademark, and other intellectual property laws.

 ### 14.2 Limited License
 We grant you a limited, non-exclusive, non-transferable, revocable license to access and use the Service for personal, non-commercial purposes.